bmullan91/express-subdomain/README.md

 ##Divide and Conquer

-The subdomains can also be chained, for example the we can achieve the same result as above but with more fine grained control.
+The subdomains can also be chained, for example to achieve the same behaviour as above:

 ``` js
 var router = express.Router(); //main api router